-Be spirited away to Dogo Onsen, the oldest spa in Japan, and be inspired by the resort's ornate hot spring baths, eclectic shops, fascinating museums and laid back atmosphere.
+Be spirited away to Dogo Onsen, the oldest hot spring in Japan, and be inspired by the resort's ornate hot spring baths, eclectic shops, fascinating museums and laid back atmosphere.
 Visit for yourself and discover why this little onsen town is one of Japan's favorite relaxation hot spots.

 If you are heading to Dogo from JR Matsuyama Station, take the #5 tram.
 You'll get there in about 30 minutes.

-You can also take the nostalgic Botchan train, a steam train locomotive.
-This service runs less frequently, but is a lovely experience.
+You can also take the nostalgic Botchan train, modeled after a steam locomotive.
+This service runs less frequently but is a lovely experience.

 If heading to Dogo from Matsuyama Airport, Airport Limousine buses run directly there.

 To minimize your travel time, consider staying in one of Dogo's many ryokan or inns.
-Most are within ten minutes' walk of the main bathhouse.
+Most are within ten minutes' walk of the three public bathhouses.

-The bathhouse in the Hayao Miyazaki film "Spirited Away" was inspired by Dogo Onsen
+It is believed that the bathhouse in the Hayao Miyazaki film "Spirited Away" was based on Dogo Onsen

 Legend has it that the waters healed a deity's illness in ancient times

-Take in the stunning exterior of Dogo Onsen.
-A three-level wooden building topped by a watchtower with red glass windows, metal herons, the symbol of the onsen, dot the roofs.
-Wander through the onsen's labyrinthine passageways to soak up the lively, though relaxed atmosphere.
+Take in the stunning exterior of Dogo Onsen building.
+It is a three-level wooden building with a watchtower with red glass windows topped by an egret, the symbol of the onsen.
+Egrets also feature inside the building.
+Wander through the labyrinthine passageways to soak up the lively, though relaxed atmosphere.

 There is also the opportunity to tour the bath used by the Imperial Family.

-Dogo Onsen is the area's main draw, but many other baths are available for your bathing pleasure.
-Visit Tsubaki No Yu, a stylish and modern bathhouse with the same bracingly hot waters as Dogo.
+The Dogo Onsen main building is the area's main draw, but many other baths are available for your bathing pleasure.
+Visit Tsubaki No Yu, a stylish and modern bathhouse with the same bracingly hot waters as the Dogo Onsen main building.
 The mineral-rich baths will leave your skin silky soft.
-Frequented by locals, bathing here allows you to escape the hustle and bustle of Dogo Onsen.
+Frequented by locals, bathing here allows you to feel Dogo Onsen's vibrant atmosphere.

 After a bath, try some of the delicious cuisine available in the Dogo area.
 One local specialty is taimeshi, a hearty dish of rice cooked with sea bream.
 Sometimes the sea bream is cooked, while at other places it's served raw sashimi style.

-If you want to see more, visit Isaniwa Shrine, about ten minutes away from Dogo Onsen.
-This shrine has a beautiful red and gold facade, with many paintings of battles and warriors.
+If you want to see more, visit Isaniwa Shrine, about a five-minute walk from Dogo Onsen.
+This shrine has a beautiful red facade, with samurai armor and paintings.
 If you're lucky, you might even catch a wedding ceremony or the blessing of a newborn.

-Walk for 20 minutes to Ishiteji Temple, one of the most famous of the Shikoku 88 Temple Pilgrimage.
-Explore the sprawling grounds, cave and pagodas in the complex.
+Walk for around 15 minutes to Ishiteji Temple, one of the most famous of the Shikoku 88 Temple Pilgrimage.
+Explore the sprawling grounds and the three-story pagoda in the complex.